Jamie Madrox: 2010–present

-During the 2010 "Chaos War" storyline, Multiple Man is among the heroes that Hercules assembles to help combat the forces of Amatsu-Mikaboshi.
-Because of what happened in the death realms, the Multiple Man dupes that fell in battle return from the dead alongside the other X-Men that died in battle.
+During the 2010 "Chaos War" storyline, Multiple Man is among the heroes assembled by Hercules to help combat the forces of Amatsu-Mikaboshi.
+Multiple Man's deceased clones return from the dead alongside the other X-Men that died in battle.

 In the 2012 "They Keep Killing Madrox" storyline, Jamie Madrox is fatally impaled by a demon named Bloodbath, and finds himself being repeatedly transported to a series of alternate Earths, including one in which Layla Miller was murdered on the night of her marriage to Madrox by Rahne Sinclair's daughter, another in which Captain America has become Deathlok, and another in which Doctor Strange has been killed by the demonic Dormammu.
 When Madrox returns to his own Earth, the overjoyed Layla Miller passionately confesses feelings to him.
 The X-Factor team then discover that Deathlok, Rahne's daughter, and Dormammu have been transported to Madrox's home Earth as well.
 Madrox and Layla later marry in Las Vegas without incident.
 After the events of the Hell on Earth War, Jamie and Layla retire and decide to live on Madrox's family farm.

-During the 2016 "Death of X" storyline Madrox and his dupes fatally succumb to the Terrigen Mist, alerting the X-Men to the danger of the Mist.
+During the 2016 "Death of X" storyline, Madrox and his dupes die from the Terrigen Mist, alerting the X-Men to the danger of the Mist.

 In the 2018 miniseries Multiple Man, one of Madrox's dupes is found locked in a bunker on Muir Island, and brought to the X-Men.
 This dupe is revealed to embody the treacherous aspects of the original Madrox and deliberately locked himself up for several years to find a way to become the new Jamie Prime.
 However, tests reveal that he is also inflicted with the M-Pox.
 The dupe convinces Beast to create a serum that would allow him to become the new Prime.
-He also steals a time machine from Bishop and goes into the future, and becomes the emperor of a totalitarian regime that is policed by his own dupes, although he is opposed by a Resistance that is mostly composed of his other dupes who don't approve his ways.
+He also steals a time machine from Bishop and goes into the future, and becomes the emperor of a totalitarian regime that is policed by his own dupes, although he is opposed by a Resistance that is mostly composed of his other dupes who do not approve his ways.
 The dupes from the Resistance are sent into the timestream to find help from a heroic-time traveling Madrox, who is revealed to be the Emperor from the further in the future who had a change of heart.
 After the death of the Emperor, all of the dupes die.
 However, one of the dupes, who was supposed to find Tony Stark, ends up becoming a bartender on a beach.
 He survives the Emperor's death, as he was in a different time period at the time, and only returns to the present-day after that time period took a turn for the worse, as evident by the "X" tattoo over his right eye.
 He takes the serum Beast made for him and sets out to find the wife and child of the original Madrox.